Imperial Oil: Founding and early years

-In April 1880, Jacob Lewis Englehart and sixteen prominent oil refiners in London and Petrolia formed Imperial Oil in response to Standard Oil's growing dominance of the oil market.
-Englehart was the driving force behind the partnership, hoping to emulate John D. Rockefeller and merge the entire Canadian oil industry into one conglomerate.
-Although the majority of Ontario's top oil producers agreed to join in the enterprise, notable exceptions were John Henry Fairbank, then Canada's largest oil producer, and James Miller Williams, founder of the Canadian Oil Company.
+In April 1880, Jacob Lewis Englehart and 16 prominent oil refiners in London, Ontario, and Petrolia, Ontario, formed Imperial Oil in response to Standard Oil's growing dominance of the oil market.
+Englehart aimed to emulate John D. Rockefeller and merge the entire Canadian oil industry into one conglomerate.
+Although the majority of Ontario's top oil producers agreed to join in the enterprise, exceptions included John Henry Fairbank, who was then Canada's largest oil producer, and James Miller Williams, founder of the Canadian Oil Company.
 Englehart and the refiners established Imperial Oil as a joint-stock company with a capitalized value of $500,000.
-In addition to Englehart, the original shareholders included Frederick A. Fitzgerald, Isaac and Herman Waterman, William Spencer and his sons, William and Charles, Thomas and Edward Hodgins, John Geary, Joseph Fallows, John Minhinnick, William English and John Walker.
-Together, the shareholders possessed twelve oil refineries and controlled eighty-five percent of the refining capacity in Canada.
-Fitzgerald and Englehart were the two largest stakeholders in the company and were named the president and vice president respectively.
-Imperial Oil's charter noted that its goal was to "find, produce, refine and distribute petroleum and its products throughout Canada".
+In addition to Englehart, the original shareholders included Frederick A. Fitzgerald, Isaac and Herman Waterman, William Spencer and his sons William and Charles, Thomas and Edward Hodgins, John Geary, Joseph Fallows, John Minhinnick, William English and John Walker.
+Together, the shareholders possessed twelve oil refineries and controlled 85% of the refining capacity in Canada.
+Fitzgerald and Englehart were the two largest stakeholders in the company and were named the president and vice president, respectively.
+Imperial Oil's charter noted that its goal was to "find, produce, refine and distribute petroleum and its products throughout Canada."

-Despite a smooth start, Imperial Oil struggled to make a profit and issue dividends in the early 1880s.
+Despite its early successes, Imperial Oil struggled to make a profit and issue dividends in the early 1880s.
 The discovery of new oil fields in Pennsylvania and New York drove down the price of oil, and the creation of the Standard Oil Trust resulted in an increase of American oil imports into Canada.
-In a deliberate move to boost kerosene prices, Imperial closed down ten of the twelve refineries it had acquired through the merger, leaving only the Silver Star refinery in Petrolia and the Victor works in London.
+In a move to boost kerosene prices, Imperial closed down ten of the twelve refineries it had acquired through the merger, leaving only the Silver Star refinery in Petrolia and the Victor works in London.
 In 1883, the Victor works was struck by lightning and burned to the ground, and under Englehart's direction, the company concentrated its refining efforts at Petrolia.